bitcookies/winrar-keygen/README.md

 ![Terminal](assets/terminal.png)

-Now you can see the newly generated file.
+Now you can see the newly generated file:

 ```console
 RAR registration data